StripTheText/TextStrip-Frontend/README.md

 docker run -p 8501:8501 tkister/strip_the_text_frontend
 ```

-The `-p` option maps the port 8501 in the container to port 8501 on your local machine, which is the default port for
+The `-p` option maps port 8501 in the container to port 8501 on your local machine, which is the default port for
 Streamlit applications.

 Now, you should be able to access the Streamlit application in your web browser at `http://localhost:8501`.